I won’t rehash all the reasons you need a VPN (virtual private network) — you can see them here.

 Claiming to be the world’s fastest VPN, VyprVPN (aff) will give you a secure virtual network connection on your computer (Windows, Mac or Linux) as well as your iPhone or Android phone.
 No limits on uploads or downloads, and available in a Basic version, starting as low as $6.67/month, Pro ($8.33/month) and Premier ($10/month).
-They offer a 7-day money-back guarantee.
+They offer a 3-day free trial.

 Choose from servers in 38 countries, including the US, Australia, Netherlands, France, UK, Germany, Singapore and Thailand.

 PureVPN (aff) offers a trial account for $2.50.
 There are three different plans, with varying access to services.
 Prices range from $4.16/month to $9.95/month.
 (When I visited their website, they were also offering a timed special which brought the prices of their 12 months plan even lower, but only if you grab it right away.)
 They offer a money-back guarantee, but only for three days.

 Servers are located in 26 countries, including the US, Canada, UK, Germany, Netherlands, Luxembourg, Sweden, Romania, Singapore, Switzerland, Russia, Malaysia, Ireland and Panama.

 Strong (aff) has several different plans, with prices starting at $55/year.
 Their service looks a bit more complicated than some of the others, but they get rave reviews for their 24/7 live customer support.